vladmihalcea/hypersistence-utils/README.md

 #### Option 1: Providing your own fix

-This project being open-source, you have the ability of fixing any issue.
+Since this project is open-source, you have the ability to fix any issue you bump into.
-So, in this case, this is what you need to do:
+Therefore, when dealing with a problem, this is what you need to do:

 1. Provide a replicating test case using the existing test cases as a template
 2. Provide a fix proposal